 Should I Give My Cousin Emily More Money After She Ghosted Me for a Luxury Vacation?

-AITA for refusing to lend my cousin more money after she ghosted me for a debt and went on a luxury vacation?
+AITA for refusing to lend my cousin more money after she ghosted me over a debt and went on a luxury vacation?
 Find out the family dilemma on Reddit!

 Original Post

 When I asked her about the money, she ghosted me for months.
-Cut to now, she suddenly shows up asking for another $600.
+Fast forward to now; she suddenly shows up asking for another $600.

 For background, Emily and I used to be close until this incident strained our relationship.
 I felt hurt and betrayed by her actions, and I'm struggling with whether I should help her out again.